 - Engage in self-care.
 While this is not necessarily a financial piece of divorce advice for women, it is still equally as important.
 Going through a divorce is a traumatic experience.
 It is crucial for you to take care of your mental and physical health, especially if you have children.
 Taking care of you will mean you can take better care of your children.
 Try to engage in a hobby at least once a week.
 Eat healthily and try to exercise regularly.
 If you think speaking to a counselor or therapist will be helpful during this time, then, by all means, take advantage of any opportunity to do so.
 Round up a supportive network of friends and family who can help you through the dark days.
 And try not to binge – whether it's on alcohol, ice cream, or shopping, bingeing is a bad idea when going through a divorce.

 This is just a small list of divorce advice for women.
-If you have other questions and want to know more about the divorce process in general, get in touch with the Law Offices of Peter Van Aulen today for a free consultation: (201) 845 – 7400.
+If you have other questions and want to know more about the divorce process in general, get in touch with the Law Offices of Peter Van Aulen today for a free initial consultation: (201) 845 – 7400.